A new structural approach to isoparametric hypersurfaces in spheres: A geometric interpretation of homogeneity

-Theorem\,\ref{theoremzus} suggests a new strategy for establishing homogeneity of isoparametric surfaces in spheres with $g=6$: we hope that a detailed study of the geometry of the Lagrangian submanifold in the complex quadric might be helpful.
+Theorem\,\ref{theoremzus} establishes a new strategy for proving homogeneity of isoparametric surfaces in spheres with $g=6$: we hope that a detailed study of the geometry of the Lagrangian submanifold in the complex quadric might be helpful.